On this page:

 As you can see from the summary image here, it is possible to use software to make mind maps.
 University of Hull computers have MindView 6 installed so you can make digital patterned notes on-campus computers.
 MindView 6 is not available for your own computer without purchase.

 If you're looking for a free tool for your own computer, check out FreeMind for PC or Mac.
 Web-based tools like WiseMapping are also available.
-Another inexpensive (though not free) alternative would be Open Mind.

 The Skills Team do not support these mind map software packages directly, but the videos below, along with our information on creating a mind map, will help you get started: